Thesis: Young Grand Cru Burgundy looks a lot like this.

 A Story: Once again these vines, grown on a wind-blown soil type, deliver acidity that moves bombastic darker fruit into a spectrum of wine that we’d call “red is red is red.”

-The Building of: Small-lot wild yeast fermentations, 100% barrel aged for 18 months in French oak barrels (one new, one older).
-Bottled unfined and unfiltered in March 2015.
+The Building of: Small-lot wild yeast fermentations, 100% barrel aged for 18 months in French oak barrels (one new, one once-filled, three older).
+Bottled unfined and unfiltered in March 2016.

-Ageability: Absolutely decant to get it air within its first 3 years.
+Ageability: Absolutely decant to get it air within its first three years.
 Well cellared, you should anticipate additional complexity during its first 10 years with a potential 12- to 15-year drinking horizon.

-Vineyards: The Laurelwood soil of Gemini Vineyard in the Chehalem Mountains AVA is rich, wind-blown loess that contributes vigor to the plants and good acid to the grapes, which are grafted 22-year-old Scott Henry trained Pommard clone Pinot noir.
+Vineyards: The Laurelwood soil of Gemini Vineyard in the Chehalem Mountains AVA is rich, wind-blown loess that contributes vigor to the plants and good acid to the wines made from these grapes, which are grafted 23-year-old Scott Henry‒trained, Pommard-clone Pinot noir.

 — Jim Prosser, owner/winemaker